 Alternatively, if you would personally like to support the production of the show, then please do buy tickets for the show at your local venue and tell all your friends!

 Are you a venue or producer interested in booking the show?
-We are also touring in October 2017.
 Get in touch to find out more!

 Mashi are pleased to announce Tales of Birbal is to be featured as part of a Theatre for Young Audiences event hosted by The Spark Arts for Children, TYA – Whose Title is it Anyway?
 Giving Producers and Venues a chance to experience the enchanting world of Akbar and Birbal, reawakened by Mashi Theatre, featuring live music and a taste of the full length show.